nic10400/test/journal.md

 We used an AMS to measure particle mass and chemical composition.
 The AMS is described in Allen et al 2004

+#Results
+The simulation was able to reproduce the observed particle growth, so it's due to coagulation rather than condensation.

 # Conclusions
 We found out some stuff but give us more money to find out more stuff